niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 While a VM uses virtualization of the hardware and contain the entire Operating System, Docker is an application delivery technology.

 ## Docker Daemon and Client
-Docker consists of a daemon and a client [[?Docker Architecture, 2018-03-25](https://docs.docker.com/engine/docker-overview/#docker-architecture)].
+Docker consists of a daemon, a background process, and a client [@docker-overview].
 The client is used to control the daemon, while the daemon does all the heavy lifting.
 The daemon can be running on the same system as the client, or it could be on a remote system.

 The end-user would use the client for most operations.
 All commonly used Docker operations, such as building a Docker Image or running a Docker Container, are run via the client which in turn instructs the daemon what to do.